-Get the most out of your chuck by trying a rich and flavorful broth as your cooking liquid.
+Get the most out of your chuck by trying a rich and flavorful beef broth as your cooking liquid.
 If there happen to be leftovers, we recommend using them for a terrific open-faced sandwich.

 - 1 pkg ButcherBox Chuck Roast or Shoulder Roast